secretstar919/messengerx-js/README.md

 ![alt text](https://www.messengerx.io/img/logo.png 'MessengerX.io')

-# machaao - chatbot package information
+# machaao - build, develop and launch your chat apps on website and android
 NodeJS package for MessengerX.io HTTP APIs machaao is a NodeJS based npm library for building chatbots using MessengerX APIs.